o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 For more information, see [Configuring the Asset Pipeline](/docs/user-guide/assets/configuring.md).

-### Custom\-Built Assets
+### Custom-Built Assets

-For custom\-built assets, you can write a BuilderSDK builder or a Scene API plug\-in.
-If your asset is extracted from an `.fbx` file, you can write a Scene API plug\-in.
+For custom-built assets, you can write a BuilderSDK builder or a Scene API plug-in.
+If your asset is extracted from an `.fbx` file, you can write a Scene API plug-in.
 With either approach, you do not need to edit `.ini` files as you do when copying assets.

 #### Writing a BuilderSDK Builder